ehaleva/RIQ/README.md

 ```

 # Script Detailed Description
-The script downloads a pretrained model, quantize it and evaluate the quantization based on the model's task
+The script downloads a pretrained model, quantize it and evaluate the quantization based on the model's task.
 The evaluation/validation dataset must be downloaded in advance by the user and its path should be provided via the VALIDATION_DATASET parameter.
 A fully compressed model (quantized+compressed) is not saved, since there is no python-based framework that can use such file.
-The same mechanism was implemnted and integrated into MindSpore converter, which allows quantization and compression of models and stores the output in a flatbuffer format.
+#The same mechanism was implemnted and integrated into MindSpore converter, which allows quantization and compression of models and stores the output in a flatbuffer format.
 Such compressed models can be used by 'Lite' devices.